cambridge-cares/TheWorldAvatar/Agents/HPLCPostProAgent/README.md

 2022-05-25 12:53:24,650 (STDOUT) All checks passed.
 ```

-If you would like to contribute to new features for the AgilentPostProc Agent, you may use the same integration test to make sure the new features added do NOT break the original function.
+If you would like to contribute to new features for the HPLCPostPro Agent, you may use the same integration test to make sure the new features added do NOT break the original function.

 # Authors #